mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 07 - Boolean Variables/readme.md

 Even descriptive names like *isActive* or *hasPermission* leak implementation details instead of revealing domain concepts.

 The problems multiply when you need a third state.
-You cannot extend a Boolean without breaking existing code.
+You can't extend a Boolean without breaking existing code.

 You end up with multiple Boolean combinations that create implicit states, making your code fragile and hard to understand.